Infinidoge/nix-minecraft/README.md

 #### `servers.<name>.lazymc`

 Integrates [lazymc](https://github.com/timvisee/lazymc) to manage the server's lifecycle, putting it to sleep when idle and waking it upon player connection.
+Because server startup is now handeled by lazymc, there is no tmux anymore, you'll need `rcon` or to disable `lazymc` to make a player`op`.

 *   **`enable`**: `boolean`, default `false`
     Whether to enable lazymc for this server instance.
 When enabled, lazymc will take over starting and stopping the Minecraft server process.